 Very little internationally comparable data are available for outcomes for indigenous people.
-Although many countries have agreed to adopt international definitions for statistics such as life expectancy, disease codes for mortality and hospitals, international testing of learning outcomes, and labour force participation, data are often only available for each country's total population - comparable data on indigenous people are not commonly available.
+Although many countries have agreed to adopt international definitions for statistics such as life expectancy, disease codes for mortality and hospitals, international testing of learning outcomes, and labour force participation, data are often only available for each country's total population - comparable data on indigenous people are not commonly available (see Freemantle et al (2007) for example on health data).